 Applies to: SQL Server - Windows only

 SQL Server Setup supports edition upgrade among various editions of SQL Server.
-For information about supported edition upgrade paths, see Supported Version and Edition Upgrades.
+For information about supported edition upgrade paths, see Supported version and edition upgrades (SQL Server 2022).
 Before you initiate the edition upgrade of an instance of SQL Server, review the following articles:

 - Editions and supported features of SQL Server 2017